2nd Lt. Hon. Charles Alfred Lister1

 Consanguinity Index=0.0%

-Lt.-Col. Charles Kenneth Howard-Bury was born on 15 August 1883.1 He was the son of Kenneth Howard-Bury and Lady Emily Alfreda Julia Bury.2 He died on 20 September 1963 at age 80, unmarried.1
+Lt.-Col. Charles Kenneth Howard-Bury was born on 15 August 1883.1 He was the son of Kenneth Howard-Bury and Lady Emily Alfreda Julia Bury.2,3 He died on 20 September 1963 at age 80, unmarried.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He was commissioned in 1904, in the service of the 60th Rifles.1 He fought in the First World War, where he was mentioned in despatches seven times, and became a POW.1 He was of the 7th and 9th Battalions, King's Royal Rifle Corps.1 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1918.1 He was Leader of the Mt.
-Everest Expedition in 1921.1 He held the office of High Sheriff of King's County in 1921.1 He was a mountaineer, traveller and big-game hunter.1 He was decorated with the award of the Founders Medal, Royal Geographical Society in 1922.1 He held the office of Justice of the Peace (J.P.) for County Westmeath.1 He held the office of Deputy Lieutenant (D.L.) of County Westmeath.1 He held the office of Parkiamentary Private Secretary between 1922 and 1924, to the Under-Secretary of State.1 He held the office of Member of Parliament (M.P.) for Bilston (South Wolverbampton) between 1922 and 1924.1 He was decorated with the award of the Gold Medal, French Geographical Society.1 He was decorated with the award of the Gold Medal, French Alpine Club.1 He held the office of Member of Parliament (M.P.) for Chelmsford between 1926 and 1931.1 He gained the rank of Honorary Colonel between 1927 and 1932 in the service of the 85th East Anglian Field Brigade (Territorial Army).1 He lived at Charleville Forest, County Offaly, Ireland.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He was commissioned in 1904, in the service of the 60th Rifles.1 He fought in the First World War, where he was mentioned in despatches seven times, and became a POW.1 He was of the 7th and 9th Battalions, King's Royal Rifle Corps.1 He was awarded the Distinguished Service Order (D.S.O.) in 1918.1 He was Leader of the Mt.
+Everest Expedition in 1921.1 He held the office of High Sheriff of King's County in 1921.1 He was a mountaineer, traveller and big-game hunter.1 He was awarded the Founder's Medal of the Royal Geographical Society in 1922.1 He held the office of Justice of the Peace (J.P.) for County Westmeath.1 He held the office of Deputy Lieutenant (D.L.) of County Westmeath.1 He held the office of Parkiamentary Private Secretary between 1922 and 1924, to the Under-Secretary of State.1 He held the office of Member of Parliament (M.P.) for Bilston (South Wolverbampton) between 1922 and 1924.1 He was awarded the Gold Medal of the French Geographical Society.1 He was awarded the Gold Medal of the French Alpine Club.1 He held the office of Member of Parliament (M.P.) for Chelmsford between 1926 and 1931.1 He gained the rank of Honorary Colonel between 1927 and 1932 in the 85th East Anglian Field Brigade (Territorial Army.)1 He lived at Charleville Forest, County Offaly, IrelandG.1

 Marjorie Alfreda Beaujolois Howard-Bury1